Fire and Explosion Modelling Group logo

 Thermal runaway induced by thermal abuse

-The model was verified by the remaining two heat-wait-seek tests not used in the derivation of the kinetic parameters and validated with newly conducted isothermal EV-ARC tests.
-Further laboratory tests and model validation were also subsequently conducted using Kanthal wire heaters.
-The validated model was also used to fill the experimental gaps by predicting the onset temperature for thermal runaway in simulated EV-ARC environment, heat generation rate due to different abuse reactions, the influence of heating power and heating arrangement as well as the effect of heat dissipation on thermal runaway evolution and the implications for battery thermal management.
+The model was verified using two additional heat-wait-seek tests and validated with newly conducted isothermal EV-ARC tests.
+Further laboratory validation was conducted using Kanthal wire heaters.
+The validated model was used to predict onset temperature, heat generation rate under different abuse reactions, the influence of heating power and arrangement, and the effect of heat dissipation on thermal runaway evolution and battery thermal management.

 Thermal runaway induced by nail penetration